vgonzenbach/retail-dataflow/README.md

     product_id
 ```

-* `fact_order_item` is derived from order events by exploding the items array, computing total_amount for each line item and enriching with order-level details such as order_id (for reference) and order_date (for partitioning).
+* `fact_order_item` is derived from order events by exploding the items array, computing `total_amount` for each line item and enriching with order-level details such as `order_id` (for reference) and `order_date` (for partitioning).

 ### Fact Order

 `fact_order` contains full order data at item-level granularity.
 With clustering on `customer_id` (and `order_id`), it's optimized for customer-centric analytics.
 Useful when you need both header and item-level data in a single query, avoiding joins.
 It is partitioned by `order_date` and clustered by `customer_id`.
 This allows customer-level aggregations to be performed efficiently.
 It can be efficiently joined with the `fact_user_activity` as well.

 A second clustering column on `order_id` allows for compression of the table since the explosion of the items array accounts for "duplicate" order-level data.
-By clustering on order_id, some storage savings can be achieved thanks to RLE compression.
+By clustering on `order_id`, some storage savings can be achieved thanks to RLE compression.

 As an example of usage, the following query counts the number of orders per customer: